galopago/sinsonte/README.md

 # SOUND PLAYER BASED ON RPI PICO

 Sound player based on Raspberry Rpi Pico.
-Sound data is stored in internal memory.
+Sound data are stored in internal memory.
 Very few external (easy to find & solder) components required.
-The project was designed to be in sleep mode for very long time powered by batteries.
+The project was designed to be in sleep mode for a very long time powered by batteries.
 Can be used for musical wall clocks, talking dolls, toys, etc.

 ![BOARD](/docs/sinsonte.jpg)